 - On an upright bicycle, a wider saddle is needed than on a sports bicycle.
 Read about saddles in another blog post.

 These are a very common type of bicycle in the Netherlands because they are very practical.
 When taking note of the bikes parked en-masse all around Assen, similar features are seen:

 Two interesting bikes.
 The pink one is a child's bike made just as practical as an adults bike with all the features discussed above.
 This is needed as virtually all children use their bikes daily to get to school.
 The other bike to its right has a low step over frame, which is useful for people with limited ability to lift their legs. e.g. older people, or people with disabilities.

 The bike to the left of the child's bike has a fold down child seat on the back.

 Two bikes fitted with front child seats and windscreens for the children.
 These are very common, as otherwise children sitting in front of their parents can get quite cold when being transported by bicycle in winter.

 You can buy bicycles (moederfietsen) built specifically to carry two children, one in front and one behind.
 They come as standard fitted with both child seats and with a windshield like this.

 One of the other ways that people use to carry small children is in bike trailers.
 This bike also has a seat mounted behind the handlebars, but no wind-shield.

 This bike is fitted with a "springer" for walking a dog while you cycle.
-Most people simply hold the dog's lead, which with a well trained dog works perfectly well.
+Just one of many ways of cycling with pets.
+Most people simply hold the dog's lead, which with a well trained dog works well, but the springer does add a degree of safety.
 It is legal in this country to walk one dog while you cycle (but not two or more dogs).

 An extra tall frame bike (the Dutch are now the tallest race in the world) and a bike with a serial number pressed into the frame in a very obvious way - an anti-theft idea that some manufacturers are using, and which makes it very difficult to disguise the serial number of a bicycle.